uzh/ddm/docs/source/getting_started.rst

     USE_TZ = True

 6. Run ``python manage.py migrate`` to create the ddm models in your database.
-7. Test if everything works as expected and you are good to go!
+7. You should now be good to go.